 On a regular cycle, we sweep through our entire stock to delete sold items and keep our listing as up to date as possible.
-We’ve just finished deleting sold items from the following file in our American section:
+We’ve just finished deleting sold items from the following files in our British section:

 As of the time of writing, this category is bang up to date, with every item listed available.